FooBarShebang/introspection_lib/Documentation/Requirements/RE000_library_requirements.md

 **Description:** The library should provide a framework of custom exceptions, which are properly integrated into the structure of the standard exceptions and provide the extended version of the corresponding standard ones with the added human-readable traceback analysis functionality.
 See document [RE002](./RE002_base_exceptions_requirements.md).

+---

+**Requirement ID:** REQ-FUN-002

+**Title:** Custom logger wrappers

+**Description:** The library should provide a customized logger class preserving the **logging.Logger** API from the Standard Library but with the modified functionality: not only the minimum but the maximum severity level to log per handler as well as to propagate to the ancestors' handlers.
+See document [RE003](./RE003_logging_requirements.md).

 **Verification Method:** T

 ## Installation and acceptance requirements